socketsupply/sockets.sh/src/docs/config.md

 ; Set the limit of files that can be opened by your process. file_limit = 1024,

-; A directory is where your application's code is located. input = "src"

 ; Localization
 lang = "en-us"